danij1990/mullingar-hiking/README.md

 ## Technologies Used

 In this project, I utilized HTML and CSS.
 Throughout the process, I sought guidance and inspiration from various outlets.
-One of my go-to resources was the One Month Podcast, which provided invaluable tips and tricks for mastering these languages.
+One of my go-to resources was the One Month Podcast and my Coding for Dummies book, which provided invaluable tips and tricks for mastering these languages.
 To enhance my understanding of flexbox, I extensively explored W3Schools, experimenting with code and gaining hands-on experience.
 Additionally, I found great value in watching YouTube videos from channels such as Kevin Powell, LinkedIn Learning, and Dee Mc.
 For text fonts, I leveraged Google Fonts, while Unsplash served as a reliable source for captivating background and gallery images, sourced specifically from the Mullingar Hiking Group.
 To help with my grammar and spelling, I used ChatGPT.
 Lastly, I incorporated Font Awesome for social media icons.

+"My idea was a simple one: to build a three-page portfolio-style website.
+However, instead of it being for an individual, this portfolio would be for our hiking group.
+I will continue to add to it as I learn more about Javascript and PHP in the coming months.
+Eventually, I plan to put it live on the web."

 The most difficult part of this project was making the site responsive to smaller screen sizes.
 I used a few different outlets for ideas, and then I utilized dev tools with the information I had to tweak my project.